ryangithubaccount/fantasy_basketball_calculator/README.md

 the mean score of similarly scoring players, and 30% weight to the league-average.

 Since the progression was based on percent change from year to year, the calculations were based on a player's scoring from their most recent year in the league.
-However, for cases where there was significant drop or increase in performance (most likely due to anomolous situations such as injury or suspension) the last year score was calculated with a 60% weight to the last year and 40% weight to the year before that.
+However, for cases where there was significant drop or increase in performance (most likely due to anomalous situations such as injury or suspension) the last year score was calculated with a 60% weight to the last year and 40% weight to the year before that.

 ## Implementation